Kann's

 S. Kann Sons Co., or more commonly Kann's was a department store based in Washington, D.C.
-It was the District's second department store and pioneered the one-price policy and "the customer is always right" concept in retailing on the Washington, D.C. retail scene.
+It was the city's second department store and pioneered the one-price policy and "the customer is always right" concept in retailing on the Washington, D.C. retail scene.
 The stores allowed consumers to return goods for cash.

 History

 The company was founded in Washington, D.C. in 1893, by Louis, Solomon, and Sigmund Kann.
 The Baltimore family originally came to Washington in 1890, to liquidate Abe Kaufman's store at 909 Pennsylvania Ave., NW, and returned to establish a permanent business.
-The store remained family owned until 1971, when it was sold to L. S. Good and Co. of Wheeling, West Virginia.
+The store remained family owned until 1971, when it was sold to L. S. Good and Co. in Wheeling, West Virginia.
 The company closed in 1975.

 Flagship store

 The main store of S. Kann Sons Co. was located at 8th Street and Market Place, N.W., at Pennsylvania Avenue, in Washington, D.C.'s downtown shopping district.
 After founding at this location in 1893, the company expanded into neighboring storefronts until 1913, when it embarked on a major expansion to four stories and creation of a public dining room.
 In 1959, the company received approval from the Fine Arts Commission, to integrate its disparate 19th Century storefronts with anodized aluminum sheeting, as part of a $500,000 renovation and modernization project.
 After its closing in 1975, the store remained vacant until purchased for $4.275 million in 1978, by the Pennsylvania Avenue Development Corporation (PADC).
 The PADC purchased the site for redevelopment as housing.
 On March 31, 1979, a fire at the flagship store resulted in its immediate demolition.
 At a hearing before the U.S. Senate, D.C. fire marshal Carmel Del Bazo reported to Senator Patrick Leahy that "the possibility of an accidental cause of the fire is excluded."
 After demolition, the site immediately across from the National Archives Building remained vacant until redeveloped as Market Square in the early 1990s.